How To Fit Health And Fitness Into Your Daily Routine

 We are all guilty of getting caught up with work, focusing on meeting deadlines and preparing for that big presentation that’s coming up.
 Or maybe it’s everyday life like looking after the kids, doing the weekly shop, running errands and still trying to find the time to enjoy ourselves.

-When this happens, we often forget about our health and mindlessly consume more energy that we actually need, resulting in weight gain.
+When this happens, we often forget about our health and mindlessly consume more energy than we actually need, resulting in weight gain.

 Having worked with people in multiple professions over the years, there are a few commonalities that I will drill into people particularly those in demanding job roles.